sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Added reading of new (in -03) ``public_name`` ESNIKeys field.
+When present, that currently takes precedence over a locally supplied covername for including in the cleartext SNI extension.
+TODO: Re-consider that, maybe move to the opposite if covername is locally supplied, not sure which'd be better.
+If we do swtich that, then should take out use of covername as a default in test scripts.

 - Added support for multi-valued RR inputs.
 For b64, that's comma-separated.
 For binary, or ascii-hex just a catentation is enough.
 (That's down to b64 padding being harder to find in the middle of a catenated input;-) Still gotta add/test the dig format.